 Renowned multi-instrumentalist and singer from the Austin music scene who is recognized as one of the finest guitarists in the industry.
 He is comfortable playing folk, rock, country, bluegrass and Celtic music.
 For the last many years he has performed as lead guitarist with legendary Texas musician Robert Earl Keen.
 Longtime friends, Rich and Ed perform together whenever the opportunity arises.
 And, when a Celtic tune calls for a fiddle solo, Rich just plays it on his guitar!

 Carl Peterson is Scottish folksinger raised on the banks of the River Clyde where he learned the traditional songs of Scotland, Ireland, and England, as well as contemporary music of the times, from his family and friends.
 A performance by Carl is best described as a warm, everyone-involved, familiar evening-at-home experience.
 After learning to play guitar and banjo, Carl added American folk songs and storytelling to his repertoire and took it all from Scotland to Canada and then to the U.S. where he stays busy performing at Celtic festivals and concerts.

-Joe Romeo performs a mixture of Celtic songs and tunes from the 1700’s to the present both in English, Irish and Scots Gaelic, accompanied alternately by the Scottish Small Pipes and the Irish Bouzouki.
-Joe studied singing with Shae Black of the famous Black family of Ireland, Bouzouki with Alan Murray of Glasgow, Scotland, and music theory with Ron Anthony, guitarist to Frank Sinatra.
-He began playing the Small Pipes in the early 1980’s when they were rescued from extinction.
+Joe Romeo.
+Singer and musician who performs a mixture of Celtic songs and tunes from the 1700s to the present in English, Irish and Scots Gaelic, accompanied alternately by the Scottish Small Pipes, Celtic guitar and banjo.
+Joe began playing the Small Pipes in the early 1980s when they were rescued from extinction.